RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - `N1`, `J2`, and `FET` are examples of valid inputs.

-### overlay(action=predict_drug_treats_disease)
+### overlay(action=overlay_exposures_data)

-`predict_drug_treats_disease` utilizes a machine learning model (trained on KP ARAX/KG1) to assign a probability that a given drug/chemical_substance treats a disease/phenotypic feature.
-For more information about how this model was trained and how it performs, please see [this publication](https://doi.org/10.1101/765305).
+`overlay_exposures_data` overlays edges with p-values obtained from the ICEES+ (Integrated Clinical and Environmental Exposures Service) knowledge provider.
-The drug-disease treatment prediction probability is included as an edge attribute (with the attribute name `probability_treats`).
+This information is included in edge attributes with the name `icees_p-value`.
-You have the choice of applying this to all appropriate edges in the knowledge graph, or only between specified subject/object qnode id's (make sure one is a chemical_substance, and the other is a disease or phenotypic_feature).
+You have the choice of applying this to all edges in the knowledge graph, or only between specified subject/object qnode IDs.
+If the latter, the data is added in 'virtual' edges with the type `has_icees_p-value_with`.
-If the later, virtual edges are added with the relation specified by `virtual_edge_type` and the type `probably_treats`.
-Use cases include:

-* Overlay drug the probability of any drug in your knowledge graph treating any disease via `overlay(action=predict_drug_treats_disease)`
-* For specific drugs and diseases/phenotypes in your graph, add the probability that the drug treats them with something like `overlay(action=predict_drug_treats_disease, subject_qnode_key=n02, object_qnode_key=n00, virtual_relation_label=P1)`
-* Subsequently remove low-probability treating drugs with `overlay(action=predict_drug_treats_disease)` followed by `filter_kg(action=remove_edges_by_attribute, edge_attribute=probability_treats, direction=below, threshold=.6, remove_connected_nodes=t, qnode_key=n02)`

-This can be applied to an arbitrary knowledge graph as possible edge types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).
+This can be applied to an arbitrary knowledge graph (i.e. not just those created/recognized by Expander Agent).

 #### parameters: